elena-barbour/template/essays/smartquestions.md

   <dd>"Hackers" can see, nay<i> smell </i>a homework question form a hundred miles away.
 You will get burned, badly.</dd>
   <dd>The best thing to do when you have a question about homework is google it.
 I assure you, the answer will be there.</dd>
   <dt>2.
 Do not label your questions as "urgent"</dt>
-  <dd>It's only urgent for you, and it will not draw a hacker to a problem if all it says is "URGENT!! segmentation fault file won't compile!!"
-This, for one, is not giving any insight into what common problem this could be related to, and is a common enough question that it doesn't quite make sense why you didn't spend 5 minutes searching for the answer.</dd>
+  <dd>It's only urgent for you, and it will not draw a hacker to a problem if all it says is "URGENT!! segmentation fault file won't compile!!"</dd>
+  <dd>This, for one, is not giving any insight into what common problem this could be related to, and is a common enough question that it doesn't quite make sense why you didn't spend 5 minutes searching for the answer.</dd>
   <dt>3.
-Please and Thank You are sometimes the actual magic words</dt>
+'Please' and 'Thank' You are sometimes <i>actual</i> magic words</dt>
   <dd>There's nothing better than being a polite programmer, and especially on the internet when facial expressions are not present, we all need to make a conscious effort to be kind to those helping us.
-Maybe it will even be the difference between getting helped or not.</dd>
+Maybe it will even be the difference between getting helped or getting passed by.</dd>

 </dl>